ihdavjar/FlapKine/docs/_sources/user_guide/methodology.rst.txt

 Methodology
 ===========

-The **Flapkine** application is a Python-based open-source framework designed to simulate **flapping kinematics** in biomimetic systems.
+The **Flapkine** application is a Python-based open-source framework designed to simulate **flapping wing kinematics** in biomimetic systems.
 It combines object-oriented architecture, STL-based geometry, and user-defined kinematic models to create rich, interactive 3D simulations.

 Flapkine is structured into modular components, each specializing in a distinct stage of simulation — from object loading and transformation to scene assembly and time-series playback.